-- a) PSHEE lessons in most year groups 5 -8 dedicated RSE lessons are scheduled but some of the elements of the topic are taught through other modules such as citizenship.
-In Year 7, RSE is largely taught within the Protective Behaviours (Daring to Live Safely) scheme of work.
+- a) PSHEE lessons in most year groups 5 -8 dedicated RSE lessons are scheduled but many of the elements of the topic are taught through other modules such as citizenship, on-line safety and diversity and inclusion.
 In the Sixth Form, RSE is included in the 'Your Future' programme which is run jointly with Warwick School with Sixth Form students from both schools joining together for fortnightly lessons. - b) Year group or form group pastoral time activity sessions Key Stages 3, 4 and Sixth Form have a tutorial time programme of activities that cover some RSE topics.
-This provision has flexibility allowing us to respond to needs as they arise. - Specialist speakers and workshops these take place periodically throughout the year and on certain days the curriculum is suspended for PSHEE talks and activities which may include RSE. - d) Teaching and learning in other subjects/curriculum areas such as English, Drama and Religion and Philosophy (respectful relationships), Biology (sex education), Computer Science (online relationships) - e) Cross-year group events including, for example, assemblies, special activities to mark Safer Internet Day may be used to draw attention to topics and the week-long annual Festival of Wellbeing. - f) Special sessions run by the Wellbeing Mentor and by the School Nurse.
+This provision has flexibility allowing us to respond to needs as they arise. - c) Specialist speakers and workshops these take place periodically throughout the year and on certain days the curriculum is suspended for PSHEE talks and activities which may include RSE. - d) Teaching and learning in other subjects/curriculum areas such as English, Drama and Religion and Philosophy (respectful relationships), Biology (sex education) and Computer Science (online relationships) - e) Cross-year group events (including, for example, assemblies and special activities to mark Safer Internet Day) which may be used to draw attention to topics and the week-long annual Festival of Wellbeing - f) Special sessions run by the Wellbeing Mentor and by the School Nurse.
 Sixth Form Wellbeing Ambassadors may help in the delivery of some of these sessions.